PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 1. The first script (in ImageJ, written in the ImageJ Macro Language): <br>
  -- Identifies the locations of each electrode <br>
- -- Extracts and saves their intensity over time data <br>
+ -- Extracts and saves their intensity over time data, labeled per location <br>
  -- Saves a thresholded image of the array (which serves as a blank canvas to map values onto). <br>

 2. The second script (in Python): <br>
  -- Analyzes the intensity over time data from each location <br>
- -- Maps a specific value onto the thresholded image in its correct respective location <br>
+ -- Maps a specific value onto the thresholded image in its respective electrode location <br>
  -- Plots the mapped figures and histograms to interpret the results. <br>

 <br>